pairofdocs/atma-stash-d2r/README.md

 ***Use this converter if you're using the official Gomule from sourceforge.net/projects/gomule***
 Conversion between Atma version 96 stashes (LoD) and Atma version 97 stashes (D2R) is available here [atma-stash-d2r/convert96to97.html](https://pairofdocs.github.io/atma-stash-d2r/convert96to97.html)

 **NOTE**: the converter fails on stashes that have 2000+ items.
 Split your stash to smaller parts if it has 2000k+ items.
-See posts about it here https://github.com/pairofdocs/gomule-d2r/issues/5?ref=https://githubhelp.com#issuecomment-927321799 and here https://www.reddit.com/r/Diablo/comments/nim6m0/gomule_for_d2r_early_version/heacek7/?utm_source=share&utm_medium=web2x&context=3
+See posts about it here https://github.com/pairofdocs/gomule-d2r/issues/5?ref=https://githubhelp.com#issuecomment-927321799, here https://www.reddit.com/r/Diablo/comments/nim6m0/gomule_for_d2r_early_version/heacek7/?utm_source=share&utm_medium=web2x&context=3 and here https://github.com/pairofdocs/atma-stash-d2r/issues/2#issuecomment-1013040081

 ## Original Converter